LeoTurnell-Ritson/gapi/README.md

     // DELETE /users/:id - Delete a user by ID
     gorest.Rest[User](r, "/users", &gorest.Config{})

-    // Register only the GET endpoints for the Order struct gorest.Get[Order](r, "/orders", &gorest.Config{
+    // Register only the GET endpoints for the Order struct, as well as enabling
+    // automatic filtering by query parameters:
+    // GET /orders?item=foo&quantity=10 - List all orders with item "foo" and quantity 10
+    gorest.Get[Order](r, "/orders", &gorest.Config{
         AddQueryParams: true,  // Enable automatic filtering by query parameters })